jbush001/RustNetworkStack/README.md

 It's my first real Rust program (other than simple tutorials).
-I've been wanting to dig into Rust more deeply with a more substantial project for a while, and this one seemed like an interesting challenge. *I have written a network stack before: I coded the one on the T-Mobile Sidekick at Danger from scratch many years ago, but that was in C.*
+I've been wanting to dig into Rust more deeply with a more substantial project for a while, and this one seemed like an interesting challenge.
+I have written a network stack before: I coded the one on the T-Mobile Sidekick at Danger from scratch many years ago, but that was in C. I've used many languages in my career, and it's often just a matter of adapting to a new syntax, but Rust has some concepts that are fundamentally different than most other languages and it's been fun trying to adapt to them.

+I've also recently gotten access to Github Copilot and have been using it heavily on this, which has been an interesting experience.
+It seems to struggle with the reasoning about borrow checker as much as I do, often generating obviously incorrect code.
+But when it works, it is magical.
+I'm dubious this will replace programmers in the short term as some have predicted, but I'm intrigued by it as a teaching tool.

 This uses the TUN/TAP driver on Linux to provide a network interface.
 These drivers present a virtual network interface (akin to plugging in an Ethernet